ualbertalib/jupiter/docs/jupiter_phase_2.md

 Avoid creating swiss-army knife projects, like datastores that are also webservers that also handle OAI that also etc. This is very fragile and will not adapt well to changes over time.

-How I think Data Should Be Stored in Postgresql
+Representing Metadata Schemas in Postgresql
 ===============================================

-Create more-or-less completely standard Rails models for all of the existing things: Items, Theses, Collections, Communities.
+My suggestion for the metadata itself is that you create more-or-less completely standard Rails models for all of the existing things: Items, Theses, Collections, Communities.

 Good news!
 We've secretly already been doing this with DraftItem and DraftThesis -- you should be able to rename these to Item and Thesis and simply add a column to indicate Draft state.

-The one thing that databases aren't necessarily great at is representing arrays of values for a given column, but we've solved that in DraftItems with json columns to represent arrays of values.
+The one thing that databases aren't necessarily great at is representing arrays of values for a given column, but we've solved that in DraftItems & DraftTheses with json columns to represent arrays of values.
 This seems flexible enough to cover most cases.

 create a separate mechanism for tracking predicate information IN Postgresql.
 My proposal is a Predicates table consisting simply of: